kolypto/py-good/README.md

 with 100% compatibility.

 This is a drop-in replacement that passes all voluptuous unit-tests and hence should work perfectly.
-Here's hoow to use it
+Here's how to use it

 ```python
 #from voluptuous import *  # no more